-13. To run the services, click close button.
+- 18. Click check box button if you want to get all latest subscribed packages. - 19.
+To run the services, click close button.
 You will be prompted to enable Start SVM Patch Daemon in the closing window.
+Click Yes to restart the Patch Daemon for the change to take effect.